-In Springtime the park crowds are beginning to pick up again, but visiting Yosemite in April can give you the chance to experience it differently.
+In Springtime and Fall the park crowds are beginning to pick up again, but visiting Yosemite in April can give you the chance to experience it differently.
 In fact, there are a few unique sightings that you can only experience in April in Yosemite.

 Unfortunately, it is not all sunshine and roses.
 There are a few cons at this time of year too.
 These are mostly down to visiting Yosemite in April weather.